Advice > Software engineering

 • "You are given an array of k linked-lists lists, each linked-list is sorted in ascending order.
 Merge all the linked-lists into one sorted linked-list and return it."
 (Solution)

 • "Given a linked list, swap every two adjacent nodes and return its head.
-You may not modify the values in the list's nodes, only nodes itself may be changed."
+You may not modify the values in the list's nodes, only the nodes themselves may be changed."
 (Solution)

 3. Graphs / Trees (20%)